ikuhamada/state-doc/manual.rst

 	&END

+  CART: If set, atomic coordinates are given in the cartesian coordinate

   CPS: Atomic coordinate in the cartesian (NCORD=1 or COORD=CARTESIAN) or in the crystal (NCORD=0 or COORD=CRYSTAL) coordinate

   IWEI: number of equivalent atoms under the inversion symmetry